 According to Illinois State Police, the crash occurred after the box truck failed to reduce its speed in a construction zone at 9:30a.m. on Sept.
 25, 2020 and struck the first of three vehicles from the rear causing all four to burst into flames.

 “Box trucks are inherently dangerous, and a speeding box truck carrying batteries is like a missile, igniting anything it touches upon impact,” Corboy & Demetrio Co-founder Thomas Demetrio said.
-Demetrio, Michael Demetrio, Managing Partner Ken Lumb and Andrew Stevens represent Patrick.
+Demetrio, Michael Demetrio and Managing Partner Ken Lumb represent Patrick.

 In the crash, the box truck struck the rear of Patrick's vehicle and the automotive batteries that were carried in the truck erupted into a fire upon impact and resulted in a fiery multi-car crash.

 The lawsuit alleges AC Delco and its driver Ramel were negligent because Ramel failed to look out carefully and decrease his speed to avoid colliding with Kelly’s vehicle.